 First of all, snow is guaranteed in the Austrian Alps.
 With a long snow season and a high elevation at most of the ski resorts in Austria, the country is known as one of the best snow-sure skiing destinations.
 As for the lower elevation slopes, most of them are covered with state-of-the-art snow-making facilities, so no need to worry.
-And with five glaciers in the Tyrol region some of the ski resorts can even offer 365 days of skiing per year.
+And with five glaciers in the Tyrol region, some of the ski resorts can even offer 365 days of skiing per year.

 It’s also cheaper than you think – and a ski holiday in Austria is usually much more affordable than one in Switzerland or France!
 If you choose the right place to go skiing in Austria, you’ll be traveling on a budget.
-With access to tons of ski areas, easy access to the lifts, cozy village accommodation and traditional food, you get a lot of bang for your buck in Austria that isn’t quite as commercialized as the other popular skiing destinations both in Europe and around the world.
+With access to tons of ski areas, easy access to the lifts, cozy village accommodation, and traditional food, you get a lot of bang for your buck in Austria which isn’t quite as commercialized as the other popular skiing destinations both in Europe and around the world.

 Next, you’ll have a great time even if you’re just a rookie.
 Austrian ski schools and their pro instructors are famous around the world.
 They’ll teach you everything you need to know before you try your hand at one of the marked slopes.
 Safety first!

 Lastly, the après-ski scene is huge in Austria.
 From concerts and bars to friendly gatherings in cozy mountain huts, the après-ski parties start in the early afternoon.
 You’ll be able to enjoy delicious food, local beer and schnapps, lively company, and much more during your après-ski experience.